jgermick2/personalsite/mysite/index.md

 # About Me

-Hi,
+Hello,

-Thanks for taking the time to learn about me.
-I created this site because I have more to say about my career interests, passions and goals than a single page resume can provide.
+Thank you for taking the time to explore my portfolio.
+I've created this space because I believe there's more to convey about my career interests, passions, and aspirations than what fits on a single-page resume.

-I believe a personal website is a more efficient and useful method of describing what drives me than the conventional "cover letter".
+Rather than the traditional "cover letter," I find that a personal website offers a more comprehensive and effective platform to articulate what truly motivates me.

-By exploring the pages on this site I hope to give more extensive context or my goals and motivations.
-Personally, I am driven to find roles which feature the following attributes “present continuous opportunities for growth” and maximize [“the flow state”](https://en.wikipedia.org/wiki/Flow_(psychology)).
-These two attributes are highly interdependent.
+Through the various pages of this site, my aim is to provide deeper insights into my goals and motivations.
+Personally, I'm driven by the pursuit of roles that offer continuous opportunities for growth and facilitate the experience of "flow" – a state of optimal engagement and productivity.
+These two aspects are deeply intertwined.

-The first attribute is of course extremely broad, and one might argue that someone should be able to find such opportunities in any career.
-I vehemently disagree.
-In fact, the very structure of a typical “office” job is designed to bring employees “up to speed”.
-Once employees are equipped with the proper tools to perform their specialized role, allocating time to explore and learn is discouraged in favor of maximal productivity in the present.
+While the notion of continuous growth may seem universal, I strongly believe that not all roles inherently foster such development.
+In many conventional office environments, the emphasis is primarily on getting employees up to speed and maximizing present productivity, often at the expense of exploration and learning.
+Roles structured in this manner don't genuinely promote meaningful growth opportunities.

-A role that strictly adheres to the above practice would not be one which encourages true opportunities for growth.
+On the other hand, the concept of "flow" is highly individualized.
+Through my own experiences, particularly in programming tasks, I've discovered that the optimal balance between challenge and skill level inherent in such tasks often leads to a state of flow.
+Tasks like troubleshooting a circuit for a specific output voltage, however, tend to lack this engaging element as they involve mere repetition of known actions.

-The second attribute is highly personalized.
-In this website, I highlight specific experiences which I have found engaging and which lead to a flow state and other experiences which have not so that the reader can have a sense of my flow state.
+Within this website, I endeavor to showcase specific experiences that have been truly engaging and have facilitated a flow state for me, as well as those that have not.
+This way, readers can gain a better understanding of what drives my professional satisfaction.